dwyl/hapi-login/README.md

 ##### Custom Login Path
 - `loginPath` - (*optional*) an optional login path String, defaults to `/login` but can assigned any valid path.

-add it to your options object
+add it to your options object:

 ```js
 var options = {